[BLOG] ZOOM IS NOT AN ACCEPTABLE CHOICE

 Zoom’s security and privacy practices were critized a lot during the first wave of the pandemic.
 They claimed and mislead people into thinking their communication was end to end encrypted.
 After reports about the issue, the company soon admitted, that all data was decrypted on their server, which theoretically let them monitor or tinker with everyones sensitive communication data.
 Though there is no evidence that Zoom misused that data, the marketing behaviour of lying about their encryption features tells a lot about their security objectives.

-Researchers at the University of Toronto found found that Zoom used the weakest possible implemenation of the AES Encryption.
+Researchers at the University of Toronto said that Zoom used the weakest possible implemenation of the AES Encryption.
 Also, some of their key exchange servers are located in China.
 During a testcall even if no participant was participating from China, the encryption keys were provided from chinese servers.
 Zoom may be legally obligated to give those encryption keys to chinese authorities.
 The study concludes Zoom is “not suited for secrets”.

 Until 2019 the Zoom client on Mac came with a malicious component.
 Zoom quietly installed a webserver which was listening for requests.
 The cameras and microphones could be remotely activated on these systems just by visiting a prepared website, posing a huge risk to the privacy of millions.
 And even worse – the webserver remained installed, even when Zoom was uninstalled on the machine.
 It took them more then 100 days to acknowledge and remove the bug.